Street Fighter: Characters

 In addition to the characters below, several titles have also introduced characters to the Street Fighter series that are considered canon only to their respective media.
 This includes the Monitor Cyborg for the Street Fighter II: The Animated Movie and related game, Shin from the browser video game Street Fighter Online: Mouse Generation, and the characters Blade, Arkane, Kyber, F7, and Sawada from the arcade game based on the 1994 Street Fighter film.
 Several characters from the Street Fighter franchise also appear in Street Fighter EX and its subsequent re-releases and sequels.
 While these games introduce new characters, they have been since expanded into their own franchise under the Fighting EX Layer series, and ties to the Street Fighter cast removed.
-Street Fighter 6 was the first main series entry to include playable third-party guest characters, adding Terry Bogard and Mai Shiranui from SNK's Fatal Fury series in the game's second season pass.
+Street Fighter 6 was the first main series entry to include playable third-party guest characters, adding Terry Bogard and Mai Shiranui from SNK's Fatal Fury series in the game's second season pass and Tifa Lockhart from Square Enix's Final Fantasy VII in its fourth.

 Each character below is based on their playable version in the most complete home versions of the particular game, and based on each major release.
 Note that with the first Street Fighter, only Ryu and Ken are normally playable.
 More detailed information on the characters can be found under their respective games.